Best Baby Bouncer of 2021

-The Baby Trend Bouncer EZ is a wallet-loving bouncer with a handful of features.
-This bouncer includes a toy arch with two soft zebras attached and includes 3 vibration settings and a soothing lullaby.
-We like the soft fabric and the subtle colors that prevent over-stimulation during soothing.
-This product is easy to assemble with snap-on features and bounces easily with little stimulation or movement.This bouncer's overall quality is only so-so with a crooked frame that doesn't sit flat when the seat is empty and a pillow that is unlikely to stay in place.
-The buckle is also really stiff, which is another sign of subpar components.
-While everything is "good enough" and it looks nice, it struggled to keep up in a side-by-side comparison to the competition, it didn't meet the mark as well.
-However, overall, for the price, we like this soft bouncer and the motion it provides, and think that parents who can't afford the similar Fisher-Price option, or those who want to save some money, will appreciate this budget bouncing soother and little ones will like it as well.
+The Baby Trend Bouncer EZ is a wallet-loving bouncer with useful features.
+This bouncer includes a toy arch with two soft zebras and has 3 vibration settings, and a soothing lullaby.
+We like the soft fabric and the subtle colors that help avoid over-stimulation while soothing.
+This product offers straightforward assembly with snap-on features and bounces easily with little stimulation or movement.This bouncer's overall quality is only so-so.
+Ours came with a crooked frame that didn't sit flat when the seat was empty and a floppy pillow that didn't stay in place.
+The buckle is also really stiff, which is an indicator of cheaper components.
+While everything is "good enough" and it looks nice, it struggled to keep up in a side-by-side comparison to the competition.
+Overall, for the price, we like this soft bouncer and the motion it provides, and we think that parents who can't afford the similar Fisher-Price product, or those who want to save some money, will appreciate this wallet-friendly bouncing soother that little ones like.

-If budget is a concern, the Fisher-Price Comfort Curve Bouncer could be the bouncer you want.
-This bouncer comes with a two toy bar, optional vibrations, and self-propelled gentle bouncing.
-It is a smaller bouncer that could be transportable, and it might be just the ticket for parents who want an inexpensive bouncer for a shorter period of time.
+If your budget is ultra-tight, the Fisher-Price Comfort Curve Bouncer could be the bouncer for you.
+This bouncer comes with a two toy bar, vibration potential, and self-initiated gentle bouncing.
+It is a smaller bouncer you might be able to transport across town, and it could be the ticket for those who want an inexpensive bouncer for a shorter time.

 This bouncer is on the short side, which could make it a no-go for longer than average babies.
-It also is not a super bouncer, so if you are looking for the big bounce, you won't find it here, or frankly, in any safe bouncer.
+It is also not a great bouncer, so if you are looking for the big bounce, you won't find it here, or frankly, in any safe bouncer.
 However, if a simple but functional bouncer is what you need for a specific purpose for a shorter lifespan, this product can fill the bill.